HildoBijl/stepwise/packages/exercise-definition/README.md

 `generateParameters(example)` creates the parameters for a new exercise.
 The boolean `example` flag allows a generator to distinguish (possibly simplified) examples from regular exercises.
 Parameter generators may return their parameters immediately or through a promise, so consumers should always await them.

-`getInitialState(parameters)` synchronously derives the state before the first action.
-Keeping this step synchronous makes initialization predictable once parameter generation has completed.
+`getInitialState(parameters)` derives the state before the first action.
+It may return that state immediately or through a promise, so consumers should always await it.

 When defining a higher-level exercise specification, both factories may be omitted, in which case they default to `() => ({})`.